wjtk/fluent-exception-rule/README.md

 </dependency>
 ```

-The project is not in maven central repository, so you can grab it, by cloning this repo:
+The project is not in maven central repository, so you can grab it by cloning this repo:

 ```bash
 $ git clone https://github.com/wjtk/fluent-exception-rule.git